-Total Energy Consumption (J) p=1 p=2

-sink centrally placed 86.5 173
+Sink placed

-sink placed at the side 107.25 214.5
+at the side

+p = 1 p = 2

-Energy Efficency (J) p=1 p=2
+Total Energy Consumption (J) 107.25 214.5

-sink centrally placed 9.61 9.61

-sink placed at the side 11.92 11.92
+Energy Efficiency (J) 11.92 11.92

-End-to-end latency (s) p=1 p=2
+End-to-end latency (s) 2.49 5.64

-sink centrally placed 9.20 20.96

-sink placed at the side 12.47 28.20

-Time to deliver all packets to the sink (s) p=1 p=2
+Time to deliver all packets

-sink centrally placed 3.2 7

-sink placed at the side 4 8.8
+to the sink (s) 4 8.8

-Table 1: Scheduling and routing performance
+Table 2: Scheduling and routing performance: sink

-Table 1 shows that as the traffic increases the total energy consumption also increases, as one would expect since nodes are involved in transmitting and receiving more packets resulting in an overall higher energy consumption.
+Tables 1,2 shows that as the traffic increases the total energy consumption also increases, as one would expect since nodes are involved in transmitting and receiving more packets resulting in an overall higher energy consumption.
 However, if we look at the energy cost per delivered packet, no degradation is observed as the traffic increases.

-In the considered scenario, if there is no interference, all source nodes are able to transmit toward the sink directly (with a transmit power of 8W), except for those at the corners of the deployment area.
-Source nodes located at the corners can transmit either to an adjacent sensor node on the bottom (needing 8W) or to the nodes right above them (at 50 m depth).
-In this second case they spend 2W to transmit vertically, and then an additional 8W to advance the packet from there to the sink.
-This sums up to 8 + 2 = 10W which is less than what would be consumed following any alternative route to the sink (which would require at least 16W).
+In the considered scenario, if there is no interference, all source nodes are able to transmit toward the sink directly (with a transmit power of 8 W), except for those at the corners of the deployment area.
+Source nodes located at the corners can transmit either to an adjacent sensor node on the bottom (needing 8 W) or to the nodes right above them (at 50 m depth).
+In this second case they spend 2 W to transmit vertically, and then an additional 8 W to advance the packet from there to the sink.
+This sums up to 8 + 2 = 10 W which is less than what would be consumed following any alternative route to the sink (which would require at least 16 W).
 Since our schedule minimizes the total energy consumption, it always forces corner source nodes to send vertically to nodes which will deliver the packet directly to the sink.
 This routing strategy requires that four additional relays are placed at the four corners of the deployment area at 50 m.

-The source node that is located in the center position on the bottom can either transmit directly to the sink (with a power of 8W) or vertically one layer up to the central node at the depth of 50m (with power 2W).
-Such node can relay the packet to the sink using a transmit power equal to 2W.
-Traversing two vertical links is a better solution (with a total power consumption equal to 4W) than any alternative route and it is therefore the route enforced by the model.
-This however demands for an additional relay node to be placed centrally at the depth of 50m.
+The source node that is located in the center position on the bottom can either transmit directly to the sink (with a power of 8 W) or vertically one layer up to the central node at the depth of 50 m (with power 2 W).
+Such node can relay the packet to the sink using a transmit power equal to 2 W. Traversing two vertical links is a better solution (with a total power consumption equal to 4 W) than any alternative route and it is therefore the route enforced by the model.
+This however demands that an additional relay node be placed centrally at the depth of 50 m.